joshhbautista/joshhbautista/README.md

 # Hello, I'm Joshua Bautista 👋

 I'm a first-year Computer Science student at the [University of Waterloo](https://uwaterloo.ca/).
-I'm currently working remotely at an early-stage startup in Sunnyvale, CA. Always looking for opportunities to further explore the field of Computer Science!
+Always looking for opportunities to further explore the field of Computer Science!

 ### 📬 Get in Touch